kamanelelehua/kamanelelehua.github.io/essays/difficulty.md

   - Google
 ---

-*Difficulty: a thing that is hard to accomplish, deal with, or understand.*
+## Google Can Be a Very Powerful Tool in the Right Hands
 words words words

-## In the context of programming
+## Asking the Wrong Questions

 words words words

-## In the context of engineering

-words words words

-## In the context of relationships
+## Asking the Right Questions

-words words words

-## Okay!

 words words words